A Tale of Africa

-A Tale of Africa (also known as The Green Horizon and アフリカ物語 Afurika Monogatari) is a 1980 Japanese drama film directed by Susumu Hani and Simon Trevor and starring James Stewart in his final live-action theatrically-released film role.
+A Tale of Africa (アフリカ物語, Afurika Monogatari), also known as The Green Horizon, is a 1980 Japanese drama film directed by Susumu Hani and Simon Trevor and starring James Stewart in his final live-action theatrically-released film role.
+The film's screenplay was written by Sanrio founder Shintaro Tsuji from a story by Shūji Terayama.
+Sanrio released A Tale of Africa on July 19, 1980, in Japan.

 Plot

 When a pilot crash-lands in the African jungle, he meets an old man and his granddaughter.
 He falls in love with the girl, but their happiness is destroyed when his fiancée arrives.